sambeep/monty/README.md

-Stack and queue data structures
+Stak and queue data structures